paaatcha/raug/README.md

 To install the dependecies you just need to run `pip install -r requirements.txt`.

 ## What is Raug?
 Well, I'm a fan of J. R. R. Tolkien (the author of The Lord of the rings and The Hobbit) who creates some Elf languages.
-Raug means a powerful creature in [Sindarin](https://www.jrrvf.com/hisweloke/sindar/online/sindar/dict-en-sd.html)
+Raug means a powerful creature in [Sindarin](https://www.jrrvf.com/hisweloke/sindar/online/sindar/dict-en-sd.html).
+As I'm not that creative to create names to my codes, I just choose some elf names.